-This project includes an incoming webbook handler for an event generated by the Pipe video recording service used by ember-lookit-frameplayer when video is transferred to our S3 storage.
-This requires a webbook key for authentication.
-It can be generated via our Pipe account and, for local testing, stored in .env under PIPE\WEBHOOK\KEY.
+This project includes an incoming webhook handler for an event generated by the Pipe video recording service used by ember-lookit-frameplayer when video is transferred to our S3 storage.
+This requires a webhook key for authentication.
+It can be generated via our Pipe account and, for local testing, stored in .env under PIPE_WEBHOOK_KEY.